Ali-AliAkbari/Evolutionary-Optimization-Algorithms-/WOA/README.md

 ## **4️⃣ GIF Visualizations**

-The optimization process for each function is animated in GIFs, showing the whales' movement towards the global optimum.
-The GIFs are displayed at **1/4 of their original size** (250x200 pixels) in a **grid layout**.
+We used the Whale Optimization Algorithm (WOA) to optimize functions with a population of 10 whales over 150 iterations.
+The results were satisfactory for all functions except Rosenbrock.
+However, by increasing the whale population by 30, we achieved better optimization for Rosenbrock as well.
+The improved result is available in the Images folder under the name Rosenbrock Function2.gif.

 <table align="center">
   <tr>